Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 command [options] [arguments]
 ```

 Bash treats the first string it encounters as a command.
-So, for example, to see what files are inside your pwd — shorthand for the current working directory — you would you invoke the list command, or `ls`:
+So, for example, to see what's inside your pwd — shorthand for the current working directory — you would you invoke the list command, or `ls`:

 ```bash
 ls